truenas/middleware/docs/userguide/freenas_install.rst

 #.
 The updater automatically creates a boot environment, meaning that updates are a low-risk operation.
 Boot environments provide the option to return to the
    previous version of the operating system by rebooting the system and selecting the previous boot environment from the boot menu.

-This section describes how to perform an upgrade to the next major release as well as how to update a 9.3 system with newer features between major releases.
+This section describes how to perform an upgrade from an earlier version of FreeNAS® to 9.3.
+Once 9.3 is installed, use the instructions in :ref:`Update` to keep the system updated.

 .. _Caveats:

 Caveats:
 ~~~~~~~~

-Be aware of the following caveats **before** attempting an upgrade:
+Be aware of the following caveats **before** attempting an upgrade to 9.3:

 * **Upgrades from FreeNAS® 0.7x are not supported.** The system has no way to import configuration settings from 0.7x versions of FreeNAS®, meaning that you
   will have to manually recreate your configuration, and if supported, import the FreeNAS® 0.7x volumes or disks.

-* **Upgrades on 32-bit hardware to FreeNAS® 9.3 or higher are not supported.** However, if the system is currently running a 32-bit version of FreeNAS®
+* **Upgrades on 32-bit hardware are not supported.** However, if the system is currently running a 32-bit version of FreeNAS®
   **and** the hardware supports 64-bit, the system can be upgraded but any archived reporting graphs will be lost during the upgrade.

 * **UFS is no longer supported.** If your data currently resides on